conterra/mapapps-lineofsight/README.md

 Before you can run the project you have to define the mapapps.remote.base property in the pom.xml-file:
 `<mapapps.remote.base>http://%YOURSERVER%/ct-mapapps-webapp-%VERSION%</mapapps.remote.base>`

-### Other methods to to define the mapapps.remote.base property.
+### Other methods to define the mapapps.remote.base property.
 1. Goal parameters
    `mvn install -Dmapapps.remote.base=http://%YOURSERVER%/ct-mapapps-webapp-%VERSION%`